dereuromark/cakephp-tools/docs/Error/ExcpetionTrap.md

-# Improved version of ErrorHandler
+# Improved version of ExceptionTrap

 The main goal of the error.log is to notify about internal errors of the system.
 By default there would also be a lot of noise in there.